What is Net 30 in Payment Terms?

 The first, which we've already briefly discussed, is that net 30 tells the payee that you are expecting to be paid in full for the product or service that you render.
 30 days, on the other hand, can be accompanied by a percentage in the place of “net,” which indicates a discount applied to the total of the invoice if the payee pays on time.

 The other difference is the payment period that each phrase is associated with.
 Suppliers generally use two types of payment systems.
 The first is the statement date.
 In this instance, the supplier collates all purchases within a month into a single statement that is issued out to payees.
 The second is invoice date, in which an invoice is sent for each order purchased.
 Net 30 terms payment is typically associated with statement payment periods, while due in 30 days is more commonly seen with a traditional invoice system.

 Pros and Cons of Net 30 Terms

 - Clearly states the terms and conditions for the payee

 - You are more likely to be paid on time

 - Allows for more accurate cash flow planning

-- Avoids any sort of miscommunication with payment
+- Avoids any sort of miscommunication with payments

 - Outlines that you want to be paid within 30 days